shriramch/shriramch.github.io/_news/patent.md

 related_posts: false
 ---

-On 14 November 2022, I got my first patent!
-My work, along with others in Prof. Nasre's group on the StarPlat DSL led to a patent.
-First of many more to come!
+On November 14, 2022, I received my first patent!
+My work, along with others in Prof. Nasre’s group on the StarPlat DSL, led to a patent—hopefully, the first of many more to come!